Giant otter shrew: Habitat

 This species prefers fresh water aquatic microhabitats in the rainforest.
 Preferred environments include fast flowing rivers, streams, swamps, coastal rivers, and during rainy season some may retreat to small forest pools (altitude range from 0–1,800m).
 River banks provide good habitats for breeding and nesting.
 These animals make burrows with an entrance below water level (like otters) and during the day find shelter there and then become active in the afternoon.

 Behavior

 The giant otter shrew builds burrows among riverbank crevices.
 It chooses dry leaves with which to line its nest.
 This is also where breeding takes place.
 The burrows are frequently changed.
 When foraging, otter shrews take frequent grooming breaks.
 When traveling upstream the otter shrew travels on the bank and then swims downstream.
 The night foraging routine is regular and predictable, and covers up to 800 meters a night.
 P. velox regularly visits discrete piles of feces that are sheltered and probably used to mark boundaries of territory.

-Giant otter shrews are solitary with one shrew occupying between 500–1,000 m of stream.
+Giant otter shrews are solitary with one shrew occupying between 500 and 1,000 m of stream.